mccarthy/mccarthy/README.md

 * **Other**: Docker, Docker Compose, Apache, Nginx, DNS, HTTP, SMTP

 # How Hands-on Are You? :firefighter: :handshake:
 A variation of this question is common in engineering leadership interviews.
 It is important to define what we mean by hands-on.
 For some it is a synonym for writing code, but for me this is a broader set of activities as part of building great software.
-These are some examples of hands-on acticities I have done over the last few years, with writing code representing a very small portion of my time.
+I love being hands-on, and relish the opportunity to contribute technically on a daily basis.
+These are some of the hands-on activities I enjoy:

 * Code Review
 * Troubleshooting